[Comparison] Performance of different Computers

 Get a Pi if you want to do IoT Projects instead, they have great I/O for sensors.

-But with x86 MiniPCs/old laptop you are good to go.
+With a x86 MiniPCs/old laptop you are good to go for video tasks.

-Also the Orange Pi 5 can handdle it (with proper configuration).
+Also, the Orange Pi 5 and the RockChip can handdle Jellyfin video streaming (with proper configuration).

 Internet Benchmark